-Project Description: As shown in the attached drawings, the applicant plans to remove approximately 150,000 cubic yards (cys) of sediment from the 22.5acre (approximately) Marina and entrance channel in an initial episode and a total of 250,000 cys over the life of the permit.
-Existing depths range from -5 to -10 feet mean lower low water (MLLW) in the entrance channel and -3 to -8 feet MLLW in the marina basin.
-The design depth for the xx is -9 feet MLLW plus an additional 1foot overdredge allowance.
-The material would be removed using a clamshell and removed by barge to an in-Bay disposal site, the San Francisco Deep Ocean Disposal Site (SF-DODS), or a permitted beneficial reuse site.
+Project Description: As shown in the attached drawings, the applicant plans to remove approximately 25,000 cubic yards (cys) of sediment from the 2.9-acre (approximately) harbor over the life of the permit.
+Existing depths range from 0 to -8 feet mean lower low water (MLLW) in the harbor.
+The design depth for the harbor is -9 feet MLLW plus an additional 1-foot overdredge allowance.
+The material would be removed using a clamshell and removed by barge to an in-Bay dredged material disposal site, such as the Alcatraz Island Disposal Site (SF-11).

 Prior to each dredging episode, the Dredge Material Management Office (DMMO) will evaluate the sediments to be dredged for disposal or reuse suitability.
-The DMMO includes representatives from the U.S. Environmental Protection Agency, San Francisco Bay Development Commission Conservation and (BCDC), San Francisco Bay Regional Water Quality Control Board (RWQCB), and the U.S. Army Corps of Engineers.
+The DMMO includes representatives from the U.S. Environmental Protection Agency, San Francisco Bay Conservation and Development Commission (BCDC), San Francisco Bay Regional Water Quality Control Board (RWQCB), and the U.S. Army Corps of Engineers.
 The DMMO is tasked with approving sampling and analysis plans in conformity with testing manuals, reviewing the test results and reaching consensus regarding a suitable disposition for the material.

 Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the project, and is used by the Corps to determine whether the project is water dependent.
 Although the purpose of the project, as stated above, is for safe navigational depths, for consideration in Section 404(b)(1) (Clean Water Act), the basic purpose of the project is navigation.

-Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
+Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
 The overall project purpose is the disposal of dredged material from maintenance dredge projects in the San Francisco Bay Region consistent with the adopted LTMS (Long Term Management Strategy for the Placement of Dredged Material in the San Francisco Bay Region) EIR/EIS and LTMS Management Plan of 2001.

-Project Impacts: The proposed maintenance dredging of the Ballena Isle Marina would result in the placement of approximately 250,000 cubic yards of sediment (i.e. dredged material) over the life of the 10year permit.
-The proposed project would temporarily disturb up to 22.5 acres of the substrate and associated benthic organisms within the San Francisco Bay during each dredge episode.
+Project Impacts: The proposed maintenance dredging of the Aeolian Yacht Harbor would result in the placement of approximately 25,000 cubic yards of sediment (i.e. dredged material) over the life of the permit.
+The proposed project would temporarily disturb up to 2.9 acres of the substrate and associated benthic organisms within the Harbor.

 The detrimental effects on erosion/sedimentation rates, substrate, water quality, fish habitat, air quality, and noise are all expected to be minor and short term.
-No permanent negative effects such as decreased water quality, loss of fish habitat, decrease air quality, and noise pollution are anticipated.
+No permanent negative effects such as undesired substrate alteration, decreased water quality, loss of fish habitat, decrease air quality, and noise pollution are anticipated.
 The beneficial effects on economics, employment, safety and navigation, and of the removal of contaminants, are major and long term.

 Proposed Mitigation: The proposed maintenance dredging would not result in a permanent loss of waters of the United States.
-Temporary impacts to aquatic resources would be mitigated by proposed minimization and avoidance measures, including the use of silt curtains and conducting work only within the permitted environmental work windows.
+Temporary impacts to aquatic resources would be mitigated by proposed minimization and avoidance measures, including conducting work only within the permitted environmental work windows.
 Therefore, no compensatory mitigation is proposed or required.